dustinpfister/blog_posts/_posts/canvas-image.md

 layout: post
 categories: canvas
 id: 398
-updated: 2019-03-08 19:38:43
+updated: 2019-03-09 08:32:50
-version: 1.3
+version: 1.4
 ---

-When it comes to canvas and images most of the time that means knowing a thing or two about how to use the drawImage 2d context method.
+When it comes to canvas and images most of the time that means knowing a thing or two about how to use the [drawImage 2d context method](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage).
 There are other ways of creating and working with images in canvas as well though, so lets take a looks at some canvas image basics.

 <!-- more -->